 How To Know if CBT is Right For You?

 You are interested, but you are a little unsure.
 Ideally, when becoming a cognitive behavioral therapist, you should be able to handle the possible emotional baggage that comes with it.
 People will come to you with real problems.
 It can be tough at times.

 Most cognitive behavioral therapists are easily able to offer the right levels of compassion and empathy.
-You should have excellent listening skills, organizational skills, and communication skills.
+You should have excellent listening, organizational, and communication skills.
 Sound like you?
 You might be on the right path!

 However, be aware of the time and money investment involved in becoming a cognitive behavioral therapist.
-You have to be committed to this chosen career path since it takes many years to become a CBT therapist.
+You have to be committed to this chosen career path since it takes many years to complete.